 If you're looking for a new side dish idea, or a good way to serve black eyed peas (food, not the band!) for dinner, this recipe will give you everything you need.

 Black-eyed peas are pale brown beans, not peas, with a distinctive black spot on each bean.
 They are also known as goat peas, which is a subspecies of the cowpea.

-Let’s talk about how we make black eyed peas, shall we?
+Let's talk about how to make black eyed peas, shall we?